pawelblaszczyk5/pawelblaszczyk5/README.md

 ![Paweł's GitHub stats](https://komarev.com/ghpvc/?username=pawelblaszczyk5&color=blueviolet)

-I'm a mid-level web developer fascinated by new technologies, which I like to use smartly.
-I always try to write testable and efficient code and trying to follow current trends and best practices.
-I'm always hardworking and doing my best to achieve the goals that I set for myself.
+I'm a web developer fascinated by how things work under the hood.
+I like to keep up to date with current trends.
+Trying new things is my daily occupation!
+I'm hardworking and doing everything to achieve my goals.

 ### Favorite technologies